rildikondi/CleanArchitectureSpring/README.md

 <br>
 <br>
-Dependency direction of the modules from the outermost to the center.
-Outside layer depends on the layer below it.
+<b>Dependency direction</b> of the modules from the outermost to the center.
+<br>Outside layer depends on the layer below it.
 <br>The inner layer has no dependency on the layer above and no information for any class or method from it.
 <br>Changes on the outer layer should not cause changes to the inner layer it.